Monmouth Beach’s Founding Father

 According to the Monmouth County Historical Association, the county was first settled by migrant New Englanders in 1664.
 Monmouth County was considered a very desirable area for its abundant “shoreline and estuaries which provided a bounty of clams and fish, and the rich soil of the interior lowlands that provided varied and generous agricultural products.”
 Monmouth County was officially formed in 1683 by the Proprietary Assembly, and was named after Monmouthshire, England.

 In July 1670, according to legend, five associates of the original Monmouth Parent holders (Wardell, John Slocum, Jasper and Peter Parker and George Hulett) sought to resolve a land dispute with local Indians.
 Slocum engaged in a “two falls out of three” wrestling match with an Indian named Vow-a-Vapon.
 Under the terms, if Slocum won he could buy all the land that he could walk around in one day.
 If he lost he got nothing.
 He won the match, despite having to face an opponent who wore “a coat of goose grease.”
+This account is also cited in the 1940 LB city-bio book, Entertaining a Nation.

 “Monmouth Beach isn’t just a place; it’s a state of mind.”